zenustech/zeno/docs/CONTRIBUTING.md

 When contributing pull requests for Zeno, I ask that:

-* You provide a clear and complete summary of the change, the use case and how the change was tested.
+* You provide a clear and complete summary of the change, the use case and how the change was tested either manually or automatically.
 * You follow the style of the code as-is; ref: [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
 * Your changes worked on both Linux and Windows (GitHub CI will automatically check this).
+* Referencing to the issue number this PR is related to (if any).

 # Coding